Klipper3d/klipper/docs/G-Codes.md

 `SAVE_GCODE_STATE [NAME=<state_name>]`: Save the current g-code
 coordinate parsing state.
 Saving and restoring the g-code state is useful in scripts and macros.
-This command saves the current g-code absolute coordinate mode (G90/G91), absolute extrude mode (M82/M83), origin (G92), offset (SET_GCODE_OFFSET), speed override (M220), extruder override (M221), move speed, current XYZ position, and relative extruder "E" position.
+This command saves the current g-code absolute coordinate mode (G90/G91), force relative extrude mode (M83/M82), origin (G92), offset (SET_GCODE_OFFSET), speed override (M220), extruder override (M221), move speed, current XYZ position, and relative extruder "E" position.
 If NAME is provided it allows one to name the saved state to the given string.
 If NAME is not provided it defaults to "default".

 #### RESTORE_GCODE_STATE
 `RESTORE_GCODE_STATE [NAME=<state_name>] [MOVE=1